markedagain/neko/STYLEGUIDE.md

 Writing good code is cool and all, but it's kind of useless if nobody else on your team can make sense of it, or if you're a horrible person and use stupid bullshit brace formatting or dumb indentations.
 This is why I, Adam Rezich, technical lead of Team Neko Means Cat, present the official **Team Neko Means Cat Style Guide**!

+This is going to be a document that evolves over time and stuff, but it's actually pretty solid as of now, I think.
+Pretty much all of the basics are covered, but let me know if there's anything I missed and I'll clarify it and add it in.

 Source code formatting
 ----------------------